Emma Raducanu: 2021: US Open title and top 20

 Raducanu began training with coach Nigel Sears at the end of April 2021.
 At the beginning of June, Raducanu made her WTA Tour main-draw debut at the Nottingham Open as a wildcard entry.
 She lost in the first round to Briton Harriet Dart.

-In late June, Raducanu made her Grand Slam main-draw debut on a wildcard to the Wimbledon Championships.
+In late June, Raducanu made her major main-draw debut on a wildcard to the Wimbledon Championships.
 She advanced to the third round with initial victories over Vitalia Diatchenko and Markéta Vondroušová.
 She was the youngest British woman to reach the Wimbledon third round since Elena Baltacha in 2002.
-She then defeated Sorana Cîrstea to reach the fourth round, becoming the youngest British woman to reach the last 16 in the Open Era, and entering into the top 200.
-Raducanu retired in the second set of her fourth round match against Ajla Tomljanović, after experiencing breathing difficulties and sickness.
+She then defeated Sorana Cîrstea to reach the fourth round, becoming the youngest British woman to reach the last 16 in the Open era, as well as entering into the top 200.
+Raducanu retired in the second set of her fourth-round match against Ajla Tomljanović, after experiencing breathing difficulties and sickness.

 In July, Raducanu changed her coach from Sears to Andrew Richardson, one of her youth coaches.
 Richardson was chosen to coach Raducanu through the US Open Series.
 Raducanu then played at the Silicon Valley Classic, the first women's tournament in the annual US Open Series, in August after again receiving a wildcard to enter the tournament; she lost in the first round to Zhang Shuai.
 She reached the final of the WTA 125 event in Chicago, where she lost to Clara Tauson.
 The WTA ranking points she gained brought her to a new career-high ranking of world No. 150.